-- I.1 The Guidelines on Conduct Requirements for Registered Intermediaries (Guidelines), issued under section 6H of the Mandatory Provident Fund Schemes Ordinance (Cap 485) (MPFSO), provide guidance for persons concerned with the MPFSO.
+- I.1 The Guidelines on Conduct Requirements for Registered Intermediaries ("Guidelines"), issued under section 6H of the Mandatory Provident Fund Schemes Ordinance (Cap.
+485) ("MPFSO"), provide guidance for persons concerned with the MPFSO.
 They provide guidance in respect of the minimum standards of conduct expected of regulated persons who engage in conducting sales and marketing activities and giving advice in relation to registered schemes.
-In particular, they provide guidance about the circumstances in which the Mandatory Provident Fund Schemes Authority (MPFA) will be satisfied that a regulated person has, or has not, complied with a performance requirement under sections 34ZL and 34ZM for the purposes of section 34ZW of the MPFSO.
+In particular, they provide guidance about the circumstances in which the Mandatory Provident Fund Schemes Authority ("MPFA") will be satisfied that a regulated person has, or has not, complied with a performance requirement under sections 34ZL and 34ZM for the purposes of section 34ZW of the MPFSO.
 Whilst the Guidelines are intended to assist regulated persons in understanding how to comply with the performance requirements, they are not intended to be an exhaustive description of how they should comply.
-Acts or omissions not mentioned in the Guidelines may also constitute a breach of the performance requirements. - I.2 The three industry regulators (the Insurance Authority, the Monetary Authority and the Securities and Futures Commission (SFC)), one or more of which will be the frontline regulator of a regulated person, will also be guided by the Guidelines in performing their supervisory and investigatory functions relating to regulated persons under the MPFSO. - I.3 Where a frontline regulator has information which suggests a regulated person has not been in compliance with a performance requirement under section 34ZL or 34ZM of the MPFSO, it may conduct an investigation and provide the relevant information it obtained from such investigation to the MPFA for the latter's consideration of making a disciplinary order. - I.4 For the purposes of the Guidelines, unless otherwise specified, a registered intermediary includes a responsible officer (who is necessarily a subsidiary intermediary). - I.5 The Guidelines do not have the force of law.
-They should not be interpreted in a way that would override the provision of any law. - I.6 The Guidelines are complementary to, and do not replace, any legislative provisions applicable to, or codes or guidelines issued by industry/frontline regulators in respect of regulated persons. - I.7 These revised Guidelines (Version 2 October 2023) shall become effective on 1 March 2024.
-The previous version of these Guidelines (Version 1 September 2012) shall be superseded on that day.
+Acts or omissions not mentioned in the Guidelines may also constitute a breach of the performance requirements. - I.2 The three industry regulators (the Insurance Authority, Monetary Authority and Securities and Futures Commission), one or more of which will be the frontline regulator of a regulated person, will also be guided by the Guidelines in performing their supervisory and investigatory functions relating to regulated persons under the MPFSO. - I.3 Where a frontline regulator has information which suggests a regulated person has not been in compliance with a performance requirement under section 34ZL or 34ZM of the MPFSO, it may conduct an investigation and provide the relevant information it obtained from such investigation to the MPFA for the latter's consideration of making a disciplinary order. - I.4 For the purposes of the Guidelines, unless otherwise specified, a registered intermediary includes a responsible officer (who is necessarily a subsidiary intermediary). - I.5 The Guidelines do not have the force of law.
+They should not be interpreted in a way that would override the provision of any law. - I.6 The Guidelines are complementary to, and do not replace, any legislative provisions applicable to, or codes or guidelines issued by industry/frontline regulators in respect of regulated persons. - I.7 The Guidelines shall become effective on 1 November 2012, the date of commencement of the operation of the Mandatory Provident Fund Schemes (Amendment) Ordinance 2012.